 New Pediatric Malaria Prevention Initiative in Sierra Leone Shows Promise

-Health care providers and community members in Sierra Leone are eager for new ways to protect children from malaria, and Intermittent Preventive Treatment of Infants (IPTi) with sulfadoxine-pyrimethamine has potential for national scale-up, according to an ICAP study in Sierra Leone, conducted in collaboration with the Ministry of Health and Sanitation (MOHS) and the U.S. Centers for Disease Control and Prevention (CDC).
+Health care providers and community members in Sierra Leone are eager for new ways to protect children from malaria, and Intermittent Preventive Treatment of Infants (IPTi) with sulfadoxine-pyrimethamine has potential for national scale-up, according to an ICAP-supported study in Sierra Leone, conducted in collaboration with the Ministry of Health and Sanitation (MOHS) and the U.S. Centers for Disease Control and Prevention (CDC).

 Malaria is one of the leading causes of death among children in Sierra Leone, and while IPTi has been piloted in several countries and shown to be effective in reducing malaria incidence and complications in infants, no country has yet taken it to scale.
 Recommended by the World Health Organization since 2010, IPTi is a full therapeutic course of antimalarial medicine delivered to infants in the context of routine immunization services during the first year of life, when they are at high risk for exposure.

 “ICAP’s technical support continues to be instrumental in the fight against malaria in our country.”

 In 2017, Sierra Leone’s National Malaria Control Programme (NMCP) launched an ambitious IPTi program, aiming to implement the treatment nationwide.
 The first phase of the scale-up took place in four of the country’s 14 districts in 2017.
 ICAP, in collaboration with MOHS and CDC, conducted a rapid mixed-methods process evaluation, to learn from the first phase of IPTi implementation and inform further scale-up.